 To register for courses during the fall and spring semesters, first view our current course offerings to select the classes you’re interested in.
-Contact Student Success (773) 244-5737 to register for available classes as a visiting student.
-Review the details for Summer Session, including registration instructions and course availability.
+Contact Student Administrative Services (773) 244-5560 to register for available classes as a visiting student.

 - Fall semester courses (beginning in late August): August 1

 - Spring semester courses (beginning in mid-January): December 15

 - Summer session courses: before the first day of class

 As a visiting student, you may earn up to 30 semester hours of credit.
 To take more courses at North Park, you must apply and be admitted for full admission to the University using our standard online application.
 If you choose to apply for full admission to a degree program at North Park after taking courses as a visiting student, you’ll need to complete our full application process for admission, including providing your high school and/or college transcripts.

 Contact the Office of Undergraduate Admission at (773) 244-5500 or email@example.com with questions or for more information.